 After growing up in Sydney and Hong Kong, Roman studied at the universities of Oxford, London and Essex, where he gained his PhD in political sociology.
 He went on to found the world’s first Empathy Museum and the digital Empathy Library, and was also a founding faculty member of The School of Life.
 He is currently a Research Fellow of the Long Now Foundation in San Francisco.

-Roman has been named by the Observer as one of Britain’s leading popular philosophers.
+Roman has been named by The Observer as one of Britain’s leading popular philosophers.
 His writings have been widely influential amongst political and ecological campaigners, education reformers, social entrepreneurs and designers.
-He is an acclaimed public speaker, and his talks and workshops have taken him from a London prison to Google’s headquarters in California.
+An acclaimed public speaker, his talks and workshops have taken him from a London prison to Google’s headquarters in California.